 Monolithic Architecture is a delicate balancing act, one that rests on understanding how any one change will affect the entire system.

-The new trend is Microservices Architecture.
-Instead of creating a single large application, the idea is to subdivide the single application into a set of different interconnected applications which makes it a distributed one.
+This new trend is called Microservices Architecture.
+Instead of creating a single large application, the idea is to subdivide the single application into a set of different interconnected applications which will make it into a distributed one.

-Monitoring Tool developed by us which can primarily track Business Transactions that revolves around IBM Middlewares as well as system-metrics of respective Middlewares.
+A Monitoring Tool developed by us which can primarily track Business Transactions that revolve around IBM Middlewares as well as system-metrics of respective Middlewares.

 MonitorPro has a strict adherence to Microservices Architecture containing twelve Microservices.

 Testing MonitorPro was quite tough because it’s written in different languages.
 The major issue comes to test these Distributed and Loosely-Coupled Microservices.

 Let’s suppose three (03) classes each having four (04) code paths so, how many test cases

 With the concept of Consumer-Driven Contract Testing, a contract is an accumulation of agreements between an API Provider and a client contracts that describes the interactions that can take place between them.